wp-plugins/custom-content-type-manager/readme.txt

 == About ==

-This plugin was written in part for the forthcoming book "Beginning WordPress Plugin Development" published by Packt.
+This plugin was written in part for a forthcoming book on WordPress Plugin Development published by Packt.
 It was inspired by the [Custom-Post Type UI](http://wordpress.org/extend/plugins/custom-post-type-ui/) plugin written by Brad Williams.
 The Custom-Post Type UI plugin offers some of the same features, but I felt that its architecture was flawed: it stores data as taxonomical terms, which is conceptually awkward at a development level, and more importantly, it limits the each custom field to 200 characters of data, making it impossible to store certain types of custom content.

 On the surface, this plugin is similar, but this plugin "correctly" stores custom field data as post meta data, which allows allows for different input types (e.g. checkboxes, dropdowns, and images) and the custom fields offered by this plugin can support data of virtually unlimited size.
 For example, you could define a WYSIWYG custom field for your custom content type and it could hold many pages of data.